alexleventer/better-botz-workshop-online/README.md

-# Cassandra Developer Workshop : Better Botz
+# Cassandra Developer Workshop: Better Botz

 In this repository, you'll find everything from the online Cassandra Developer Workshop:
 - Materials used during presentations